-Upon receiving the product, check to ensure all items are accounted for by referencing the delivery receipt or packing list.
+Upon receiving the product check to ensure all items are accounted for by referencing the delivery receipt or packing list.
 Inspect each crate or carton for shipping damage before accepting delivery.
 Alert the carrier of any damage detected.
-The customer will make notification of damage (or shortage of items) on the delivery receipt and all copies of the bill of lading which is countersigned by the delivering carrier.
-If damaged, immediately contact your Representative.
-Any physical damage to the unit after acceptance is not the responsibility of the Manufacturer.
+The customer will make a notation of damage (or shortage of items) on the delivery receipt and all copies of the bill of lading which is countersigned by the delivering carrier.
+If damaged, immediately contact your local representative.
+Any physical damage to the unit after acceptance is not the responsibility of the manufacturer.